williamcaban/openshift-container-name-demo/README.md

 $ minishift addons list
 ```

-Additional details for Minishift can be found at https://docs.okd.io/latest/minishift/using/basic-usage.html
+Additional details about Minishift can be found at https://docs.okd.io/latest/minishift/using/basic-usage.html

 ## Implementation Notes